The ABCDEFG of Little Strings: Little String and Codimension 2 Defects

 \subsection{$ADE$-type Defects}

-We further compactify the $(2,0)$ little string theory on a Riemann surface $\cC$; in this paper, the Riemann surface will be the cylinder $\cC= \mathbb{R} \times S^1(\hat{R})$.
+Our focus will be on studying a class of surface defects in the $(2,0)$ little string.
+Let us briefly review how these arise in our context \cite{Aganagic:2015cta}.
+We compactify the little string theory on a Riemann surface $\cC$; in this paper, the Riemann surface will be the cylinder $\cC= \mathbb{R} \times S^1(\hat{R})$.
 Note that $X\times \cC$ is a solution of the type IIB string theory, since the cylinder has a flat metric.
-Our main subject of study in this note will be codimension two defects in the little string, which will be D5 branes in type IIB.
-We take the D5 branes to wrap non-compact 2-cycles in $X$ and $\mathbb{C}^2$, and to be points on the cylinder $\cC$.
+Codimension 2 defects are realized as D5 branes in the original type IIB.
+Namely, we take D5 branes to wrap 2-cycles in $X$ and $\mathbb{C}^2$, and to be points on the cylinder $\cC$.
 A single D5 brane will brake half of the supersymmetry, leaving us with 8 supercharges; since we will ultimately be considering a collection of many D5 branes, it is important that they preserve the same supersymmetry.
 This can be done by setting to zero the periods of certain self-dual 2-forms defined on $X$.
-For more details on this configuration, see \cite{Aganagic:2015cta}, where it was first studied in our context.
-The tension of the D5 branes is finite in the little string limit $g_s \rightarrow 0$, so one can study the theory on the branes explicitly.
-At low energies, below the string scale, it takes the form of a five-dimensional quiver gauge theory, with $\cN=1$ supersymmetry \footnote{The 5d nature of the theory, as opposed, say, to a 4d $\cN=2$ theory, is due to the presence here of the circle $S^1(\hat{R})$ making up the cylinder $\cC$.
-Even though the D5 branes are points on this $S^1(\hat{R})$, they still feel its presence as KK modes on the T-dual circle $S^1(R)=1/m_s^2 S^1(\hat{R})$.
+The tension of the D5 branes remains finite in the little string limit $g_s \rightarrow 0$, so one can study the theory on the branes explicitly.
+At low energies, below the string scale, it takes the form of a five-dimensional quiver gauge theory, with $\cN=1$ supersymmetry, on $\cC= \mathbb{R} \times S^1(R)$, where $R=1/(m_s^2\,\hat{R})$\footnote{The 5d nature of the theory, as opposed, say, to a 4d $\cN=2$ theory, is due to the presence here of the circle $S^1(\hat{R})$ making up the cylinder $\cC$.
+Even though the D5 branes are points on this $S^1(\hat{R})$, they still feel its presence as KK modes on the T-dual circle of radius $R=1/(m_s^2\,\hat{R})$.
 The low energy physics is therefore an honest 5d theory on a circle.
 Had we chosen the Riemann surface $\cC=\mathbb{C}$, the low energy physics would have been a 4d theory; had we chosen $\cC=T^2$, the low energy physics would have been a 6d theory on the T-dual torus.}.
-The quiver has the shape of the Dynkin diagram of $\fg$ \cite{Douglas:1996sw}, with unitary gauge groups.
+The quiver has the shape of the Dynkin diagram of $\fg_0$ \cite{Douglas:1996sw}\footnote{In that work, the quiver gauge theory on the branes was an affine $ADE$ quiver.
+Here, taking the limit $g_s\rightarrow 0$ decouples the affine node.}, with unitary gauge groups.
 In the rest of this paper, we will call this gauge theory $T^{5d}$.\\